Configuration

 Inbound Connector configuration

-The Connector Runtime fetches and executes all inbound Connectors it receives from Operate independently of the outbound Connector configuration without any additional configuration required from the user.
+The Connector Runtime fetches process definitions from the Camunda 8 REST API, and executes all inbound Connectors within those processes independently of the outbound Connector configuration without any additional configuration required from the user.

 To restrict the Connector Runtime inbound Connector feature to a single tenant or multiple tenants, use Identity and assign the tenants the Connector application should have access to.